top of page

 Ancestry Hint Quick Compare

-In this Ancestry interface, you have the option to quickly compare a hint to the content in your family tree without having to navigate back and forth between the hint and the profile view.
+In this Ancestry interface, you can quickly compare a hint to the content in your family tree without having to navigate back and forth between the hint and the profile view.

-To open the box similar to the above image, toggle button beside the words "Quick compare."
-What data is the same and what is different?
+To open a box similar to the above image, toggle the button beside the words "Quick compare."
+What data is the same, and what is different?

-• the names are different.
-Is this a problem?
+• That the names are different, is this a problem?

 • The birth years aren't the same.
 Which is more correct?